 The Don’ts of Bedsharing:

 Mothers have been bedsharing for thousands of years, all over the world.
 It is an instinctive, primitive parenting technique.
-I hope someday the negative perception of bedsharing will change and it will be socially normal and accepted.
-The links provided are a few of my sources, though most all of this information I have committed to memory.
-Happy and safe Bedsharing everyone!
+I hope someday the negative perception of bedsharing in the U.S. will change and it will be socially normal and accepted once again.
+The links provided are a few of my sources and more reading material if you're interested.

 Kelly Maher, CLC, CLE

 All Advice For Your Partner Birth Bottle Feeding Breastfeeding Twins Child Care Co Sleeping Education Latching Milk Supply Podcast Episodes Preparing To Breastfeed Pumping Recipes Self Care Sleep Successful Breastfeeding Stories Supplementing Support Tips!
 Weaning Working And Breastfeeding

 This website uses marketing and tracking technologies.
 Opting out of this will opt you out of all cookies, except for those needed to run the website.
 Note that some products may not work as well without tracking cookies.Opt Out of Cookies

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.”